developers192/DetailedLoLRPC/README.md

 You can right click the tray icon to toggle various settings:
 - "Use skin's splash and name": Display the current skin's splash and name on Discord.
 If disabled, default skin and champion name will be used instead.
+- "Use animated splash if available": If a skin has an animated splash art (typically Ultimate or $500 skins), use it instead of the static image.
 - "Show "View splash art" button": Display a button on Discord that allows viewing the current skin's splash.
 - "Idle status": Choose an idling status to show on Discord (If this doesn't update first try, you can try creating and leaving a lobby)
 - "Reset preferences": Reset all settings to their default values.
 You have to use this if you want to move your Riot Games folder to another directory.